bhuman/VideoAnalysis/README.md

 known issues, some of which are listed here:

   - The camera calibration depends on reasonable initial guesses for the camera pose and the intrinsic camera parameters.

-  - The game recording solution developed by Berlin United only records games when the game state is not `Initial`.
-As a result, timeouts are not recorded in the videos.
-The app cannot handle situations, in which a timeout was taken after the first `Ready` state, because such a half would be recorded as two videos and it is assumed that videos always start with the first switch to `Ready`.
+With GoPro videos that contain telemetry, this is limited to the camera's yaw angle and – to a lesser degree – its position.

-  - The YOLOv5 network was trained with data from a few games at RoboCup 2019.
+  - The YOLOv5 network was trained with data from 17 games at RoboCup 2019 and 2023.
     Team colors may appear differently under different lighting conditions.
     Therefore, players might be associated with the wrong team or they are not detected at all.
-    In addition, the training set did not include the colors white and orange.
-    Therefore, the network cannot detect them.
 Also, the training set was not balanced regarding upright and fallen robots.
 As a result, fallen robots tend to have the wrong team color.

   - The world model is very rudimentary, i.e. not much is known about objects that are currently not visible.
 This in particular affects the computation of the ball possession and its visualization.

+  - Penalized robots can negatively impact the localization statistics if they are still visible in the video in a position where they are not expected.

   - The fall detection is quite simple.
 It fails if YOLOv5's bounding box does not contain the whole robot.
 This often happens if a robot is partially hidden by